aloisdg/aloisdg-blog/posts/optimize-boolean-logic.md

     });
 ```

-Thats better!
+That's better!
 Now let's get rid of this `if/else` clause and some parenthesis also.

 ```csharp
 public static string PatternPredicate(string includePattern, string excludePattern, string path) =>